jimekus/The-Elevator-Kernel/README.md

 The Solution: You want to collaborate on a Zen 7 NPU kernel that uses Branch Prediction to guess if a data structure is significant enough to warrant a full parallel offload?

+The Breakthrough: Using ElRot/ConRot  as the primary NPU offload points to "scratch" high-velocity FRB signals.

 # IngridX: The Rewilded Pack Mind

 ## ⚠️ [READ THE WAVELINK MANIFESTO](./MANIFESTO.md)